Losing weight is a frustrating game so here are some weight loss tips for women who are struggling to lose weight.

 Too many people approach weight loss and health goals for women and men in the same way.
 To an extent of course this works, but do women have a harder time than men when it comes to losing weight?
 And should you take a different approach than men to get in shape?

 The answer of course is yes.
 I believe that you should be offered a different approach.
+If you are approaching menopause and feel like you’re struggling you may also want to learn about the best supplements for the menopause once you’ve read this article.

 Read on for some weight loss tips for women including nutrition and training for female specific fat loss that you should consider: